 For this reason, secured credit cards aren’t for those who need to borrow money.
-But it can be good option if you have a little bit of cash you can stow away in exchange for an opportunity to build your credit from the ground up.
+But it can be a good option if you have a little bit of cash you can stow away in exchange for an opportunity to build your credit from the ground up.

 The two major types of rewards: cash back and travel points

 If you have good credit, you can probably get approved for a rewards credit card.
 There are two major types of credit card rewards to choose from: cash back and travel points.
 Cash back is a simple concept.
-You get a percentage of every purchase returned to you.
+You get a percentage of every qualified purchase returned to you.
 It’s like a small discount.

 For example, the Wells Fargo Active Cash® Card gives 2 percent cash rewards back on purchases.
 If you spend $100 on the card, you could get $2 in cash rewards.
 You can redeem cash rewards as credit that reduces your bill, or you may be able to get it deposited directly to your bank account.

 Travel rewards are a little more complicated, especially for first-time credit card users.
 With a travel card, you earn points or miles that you can then redeem for airfare, hotels, car rentals and cruises, among other travel purchases.

 For example, the Capital One VentureOne Rewards Credit Card offers 1.25 miles per dollar spent on every purchase.
 You can then use those miles to book travel deals through Capital One’s travel portal or even cover the cost of travel-related purchases you’ve made elsewhere.

 Here are our picks for the best rewards credit cards.